HeardLibrary/digital-scholarship/script/codegraf/005/index.md

 # Practice assignment

-The questions for the practice assignment are in this [assignment Colab notebook](https://colab.research.google.com/drive/1EwJI9lyeXnzxLJCNr4omnXzG_oK16u5K?usp=sharing).
+The questions for the practice assignment are in this [Jupyter notebook at GitHub](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/codegraf/005/005_practice.ipynb).
+It is also available as a [Colab notebook](https://colab.research.google.com/drive/1EwJI9lyeXnzxLJCNr4omnXzG_oK16u5K?usp=sharing).
 You will need to [make a copy of it in your own drive](../003a#running-someone-elses-colab-notebook-3m35s) before editing it.

 For feedback on the assignment, change the sharing properties to allow access for anyone with the link, and send the notebook link to the instructor.